bryanphandhy/QualiGPT-MT/memory-bank/progress.md

 # QualiGPT - Progress Tracking

-## Project Status: ✅ COMPLETE & FUNCTIONAL
+## Project Status: ✅ COMPLETE & PRODUCTION-DEPLOYED

 The QualiGPT web application is **fully operational** and successfully delivers all intended functionality.
-This represents a complete migration and enhancement of the original desktop application.
+This represents a complete migration and enhancement of the original desktop application with full Docker deployment support and production-ready configuration.

 ## What Works (Fully Implemented)